mkorthof/chrupd/README.md

 Uses RSS feed from https://chromium.woolyss.com to download and install latest Chromium version, if a newer version is available.
 Options can be set in script or using command line arguments ( try `chrupd.cmd -h` )

-- default is to get the "stable" 64-bit ("sync") Installer by "Nik"
+- default is to get the "stable" 64-bit Installer by "Marmaduke"
 - verifies SHA1/MD5 hash and runs installer

 ### Changes